 Surinamese Food At De Hapjeshoek

-For those who enjoy food on the go, Amsterdam street food has got you covered.
-One option that really stands out is hidden away in the Waterloopein station.
-De Hapjeshoek is a friendly Surinamese takeaway that is totally affordable for any budget.
-Whilst it’s extremely convenient if you happen to be passing, it’s almost worth making a trip especially for a Kipfillet Kerrie Broodjes.
-These sandwiches are comprised of rich, thick, chicken curry, sandwiched between two fluffy slices of bread.
-If you’ve never tried a curry sandwich then dig out 3eu and treat yourself.
+For those who enjoy food on the go, Amsterdam street food has you covered.
+One option that stands out is hidden away in the Waterloopein station.
+De Hapjeshoek is a friendly Surinamese takeaway that is affordable for any budget.

+While it’s incredibly convenient if you happen to be passing, it’s almost worth making a trip, especially for a Kipfillet Kerrie Broodjes.
+These sandwiches comprise rich, thick chicken curry sandwiched between two fluffy slices of bread.
+If you’ve never tried a curry sandwich, dig out 3 euro and treat yourself.

-However, the chicken curry stands head and shoulders above the rest, so why not try something a little different?
+Of course, plenty of other sandwich-filling options, including the very popular salted cod.
+However, the chicken curry stands head and shoulders above the rest, so why not try a distinct choice?